 - Common Milkweed (Asclepias syriaca)– Common milkweed is native to the meadows of the eastern U.S. It blooms with shades of white, pink, and pale lavender and grows 3-5 feet tall.
 Likes well-drained soil.

-- Swamp Milkweed (A. incarnata)– Swamp milkweed is a great choice for soggy or moist areas in your garden since its native habitat is swamps and marshes.
+- Swamp Milkweed (A. incarnata)– Swamp milkweed is native to North America and a great choice for soggy or moist areas in your garden since its native habitat is swamps and marshes.
 The flowers are a lovely rose-pink (with different colored cultivars available) and have a vanilla-like scent.
 Grows 3-5 feet.

 - Butterfly Weed (A. tuberosa)– Butterfly weed is a colorful orange and yellow flowered milkweed plant that attracts many species of butterflies.
 It likes dry soil and is smaller in stature than other varieties, growing about 2 feet tall.